udit202/notes_webpage_using_html_css_php_js/README.md

 # notes_webpage_using_html_css_php_js
-i created a notes webpage using html ,js,css,bootstrap, php and sq;l . thats do crud(Create,Read,Update,Delete) operations . for use this create a database with name crud and create table with name notes3 in the table four columns . first column id it is primary key and auto increamnt.
+i created a notes webpage using html ,js,css,bootstrap, php and sq;l . thats do crud(Create,Read,Update,Delete) operations . for use this create afolder with name crud after that create a database with name crud and create table with name notes3 in the table four columns . first column id it is primary key and auto increamnt.